IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Introduction

 Extensive experiments demonstrate that \modelname significantly outperforms existing open-source agents, achieving an average improvement of 14.5 percentage points (pp) across six challenging benchmarks.
 More remarkably, \modelname narrows the performance gap with frontier proprietary systems, even surpassing some on these benchmarks.
 Furthermore, our work reveals three fundamental insights about deep-research agents.
 First, our iterative paradigm unlocks extreme \textbf{interaction scaling}---a capability theoretically extensible to infinite depths yet structurally infeasible for current mono-contextual approaches.
 To our knowledge, we are the first to successfully extend agents to 2048 interactions with only 40K context length, exhibiting dramatic performance improvements (3.5\% → 42.5\%) as maximum interactions increase from 2 to 2048, suggesting that the perceived difficulty of long-horizon tasks may stem from insufficient exploration capacity.
 Second, we observe \textbf{cross-paradigm knowledge transfer}: trajectories generated by \modelname significantly enhance mono-contextual agents, demonstrating that our paradigm induces superior exploration behaviors that create high-quality training signals transferable even across paradigmatically different approaches.
 Third, our iterative paradigm serves as an \textbf{effective prompting strategy}: without any training, simply applying it to frontier models yields substantial improvements over the standard mono-contextual approach, ReAct~\citep{yao2023react}, particularly on long-horizon tasks (+12.7-19.2pp on BrowseComp), revealing that \modelname offers a \textit{model-agnostic} solution to long-horizon reasoning.
 These results confirm the effectiveness of our iterative paradigm in enabling both deeper exploration and higher-quality reasoning in long-horizon scenarios.

-In summary, our main contributions can be summarized as follows: \begin{itemize}[topsep=1pt, partopsep=1pt, leftmargin=12pt, itemsep=-1pt] \item We propose \modelname, a novel iterative deep-research paradigm that reformulates long-horizon research as an MDP with strategic workspace reconstruction, maintaining sustained reasoning capacity through periodic synthesis and an evolving report memory—eliminating the context suffocation and noise contamination that plague mono-contextual approaches.
+In summary, our main contributions can be summarized as follows: \begin{itemize}[topsep=1pt, partopsep=1pt, leftmargin=12pt, itemsep=-1pt] \item We propose \modelname, a novel iterative deep-research paradigm that revisits long-horizon research through an MDP-based formalism, maintaining sustained reasoning capacity through periodic synthesis and an evolving report memory—eliminating the context suffocation and noise contamination that plague mono-contextual approaches.

-\item We develop Efficiency-Aware Policy Optimization (EAPO) with geometric discounted rewards that incentivize efficient exploration and adaptive downsampling for stable distributed training, enabling effective learning from our paradigm's unique trajectory structure.
+\item We employ Efficiency-Aware Policy Optimization (EAPO) which adapts geometric discounted rewards that incentivize efficient exploration and utilizes adaptive downsampling for stable distributed training, enabling effective learning from our paradigm's unique trajectory structure.

 \item We demonstrate \modelname's exceptional capabilities and broader impact: (1) achieving an average 14.5 pp improvement across six challenging benchmarks; (2) exhibiting interaction scaling to 2048 interactions with dramatic performance gains; (3) enabling cross-paradigm knowledge transfer to enhance mono-contextual agents; (4) providing a model-agnostic prompting strategy that significantly improves frontier models on long-horizon tasks without training.